Start Here

 *Students must complete semester exams prior to Christmas break or obtain appropriate credits at current school to be considered for a January start date.

-Transfer candidates should present the following:
+Transfer candidates should demonstrate the following:

 The Transfer Application Process